Young people often benefit from the care farming environment, learning new skills such as taking on responsibility for animal welfare.

 What is the role of Care Farming UK?

-Want to rejoin and access the benefits of paid membership?
+Want to read about the benefits of paid membership or want to renew membership?
 Click here to find the correct sign-up form

 Already a paid member?
 Access the Member Zone here